paulpham157/carbon/docs/integrations/radan.md

 > **⚠️ Heads Up!**
 >
-> There is mechanism in Carbon to determine which file is relevant for nesting so we must send them all (in the documents array)
+> There is no mechanism in Carbon to determine which file is relevant for nesting so we must send them all (in the documents array)

 ```json
 {